Philips PUS7009 (IPS) vs Hisense A6N

 The sound on the Philips PUS7009 is rather flat and does not stand out compared to other televisions.
 Nevertheless, it is worth noting that the television supports all popular audio formats, including Dolby and DTS, which is a plus in terms of compatibility with various audio sources.

-The sound in Hisense A6N can be described as rather flat, average - typical for budget televisions.
-However, when connecting an external audio system, users will not be disappointed, as the television supports most popular audio formats, including DTS and Dolby, which allows for significantly better audio experiences.
+The sound in Hisense A6N can be described as rather flat and average, typical of budget televisions.
+However, when connected to an external audio system, users will not be disappointed, since the TV supports most popular audio formats, including DTS and Dolby, allowing for a significantly improved listening experience.